QuakeEngines/QuArK_quake_editor-clone/source/branches/DanielPharos/DELPHI-README.txt

   http://www.planetquake.com/quark/infobase/index.html

-You are welcome to make changes to the CVS-stored InfoBase.
+You are welcome to make changes to the cvs-stored InfoBase.
 After you did so, visit this URL (warning, this URL might change later):

   http://imaux.unil.ch:8000/infobase/